Virtual Covers of Links: Virtual Covers and Non-Invertibility of Links

 The Seifert surface $\Sigma_J$ is of minimal genus and incompressible \cite{kawauchi}.
-It is also unique in the sense that for any two minimal genus c.c.o Seifert surfaces $\Sigma_1,\Sigma_2$ of $J$, there is an ambient isotopy of $\mathbb{S}^3$ fixing $J$ and taking $\Sigma_1$ to $\Sigma_2$ \cite{kobayashi_minimal,whitten}.
+It is also unique in the sense that for any two minimal genus c.c.o Seifert surfaces $\Sigma_1,\Sigma_2$ of $J$, there is an ambient isotopy of $\mathbb{S}^3$ fixing $J$ and taking $\Sigma_1$ to $\Sigma_2$ (see Kobayshi \cite{kobayashi_minimal} and Whitten \cite{whitten}).
 This is a special property of fibered links and is not always the case for an arbitrarily chosen link.

 If two fibered links have known fibers, then a new fibered link can be constructed using a generalization of the boundary connect sum called \emph{Murasugi's sums} \cite{gabai_nat}.
 The resulting link is fibered and the constructed surface is a fiber.
 Other techniques for finding fibers $\Sigma_J$ are described in \cite{stallings}.
 More recently, there is also \emph{Futer's method} \cite{futer}.
 We will take the literature on the topic as a calculus we employ to find fibers.
-Lastly, it is often convenient to draw fibers in \emph{disc-band form} \cite{bz}.
-We may isotope these forms with \emph{topological script} \cite{on_knots}.
+To manipulate fibers, draw them \emph{disc-band form} (Burde-Zieschang \cite{bz}) and isotope using \emph{topological script} (Kauffman \cite{on_knots}).